 Using Inventory Turnover / Inventory Turns Metrics

-In most cases, a higher inventory turn rate is preferred over a lower inventory turn rate.
+A higher inventory turn rate is generally better than a lower inventory turn rate.
 Reasons for this preference include the following:

 - Inventory represents an investment by the company.
 While the investment sits in inventory, funds used to purchase inventory cannot serve other purposes.